debezium/debezium/README.md

 ## For Oracle 11g

-To run Debezium oracle connector with Oracle 11g, add these additional parameters.
-If run with Oralce 12c+, leave these parameters to default.
+To run Debezium Oracle connector with Oracle 11g, add these additional parameters.
+If running with Oracle 12c+, leave these parameters to default.
+Note: The required configuration values will be determined automatically in a future version, making these parameters potentially obsolete.

 ```json
 "database.tablename.case.insensitive": "true"
 "database.oracle.version": "11"
 ```

-By default, DBZ will ignore some admin tables in oracle 12c, but those tables are different in oracle 11g, by now, DBZ will report error on those tables.
-So when use DBZ on oracle 11g, use table white list, remember to use lower case.
+By default, Debezium will ignore some admin tables in Oracle 12c.
+But as those tables are different in Oracle 11g, Debezium will report an error on those tables.
+So when use Debezium on Oracle 11g, use table white list (remember to use lower case):

-Example:

 ```json
 "table.whitelist":"orcl\\.debezium\\.(.*)"
 ```

+Making this configuration obsolete is tracked under [DBZ-1045](https://issues.jboss.org/browse/DBZ-1045).

 ## Contributing